A matcha espresso latte is easy to make at home. Blending milk with matcha green tea and espresso, it's kind of like a

 This recipe is an adaptation from Jacobs.
-It pairs almond milk with matcha green tea and espresso.
-An espresso green tea latte with almond milk seems like an unusual pairing at first, but in many parts of urban Asia, it’s a popular beverage choice.
+It pairs milk with matcha green tea and espresso.
+An espresso green tea latte with milk seems like an unusual pairing at first, but in many parts of urban Asia, it’s a popular beverage choice.
 And delicious besides!

 The smooth creaminess of Japanese Matcha Green Tea blends well with the dark roast of the espresso.
-In this variation, dairy milk is replaced with pure almond milk for an added layer of depth and flavor.
+In a variation, you can replace dairy milk with pure almond milk for an added layer of depth and flavor.